Vince Young: 2006 season: Rookie season

 On December 24, 2006, Young led yet another come-from-behind victory over the Buffalo Bills who, along with the Titans, had a 7–7 record and were competing for an AFC wild card playoff spot.
 This time the comeback was from nine points down after Rian Lindell kicked a 24-yard field goal at the end of the 3rd quarter to make the score 29–20 in favor of the Bills.
 Young then led the Titans on a 9-play, 62-yard drive that spanned 4:16 and ended with a 29-yard touchdown pass to Brandon Jones to make the score 27–29.
 After a three and out by the Bills, Young again led his team on a 7:15, 14-play scoring drive that culminated in a 30-yard field goal by Rob Bironas, putting the Titans on top in a 30–29 victory.
 Young ended the day going 13-of-20 for 183 yards, two touchdowns, and no interceptions, with a rating of 127.7.
 He also rushed eight times for 61 yards and one touchdown.

-Young held the then NFL record for rushing yards by a rookie quarterback with 552, breaking the old record of 408 yards set by Bobby Douglass in 1969.
-It has since been broken by quarterbacks Cam Newton, Robert Griffin III and Jayden Daniels in 2011, 2012 and 2024 respectively.
+Young set the NFL record for rushing yards by a rookie quarterback with 552, breaking the old record of 509 yards set by Billy Kilmer in 1961.
+Cam Newton broke the record in 2011, and Jayden Daniels set the current record in 2024 with 891, although Young's 552 rushing yards still ranks 6th among rookie quarterbacks.
 He won the Associated Press NFL Offensive Rookie of The Year honors at the conclusion of the 2006 NFL campaign, becoming only the third quarterback to win the award, along with Dennis Shaw and Ben Roethlisberger.

 On February 3, Young was named to the 2007 Pro Bowl to replace Philip Rivers whose foot injury kept him out of what would have been his first Pro Bowl appearance.
 Young threw one interception in limited play time in the Pro Bowl.